koka-lang/koka/readme.md

 Please help develop Koka: there are many opportunities to improve Koka or do research with Koka.
 We need:

-- Emacs (partially done) and Vim syntax highlighting.
+- [ ] Emacs (partially done) and Vim syntax highlighting.
-- Improve documentation, landing page etc. Make it easier for people to contribute.
+- [ ] Add more samples, improve documentation, landing page etc. Make it easier for people to contribute.
-- More examples
-- Many library modules are incomplete (like `std/os/file`) or missing (like `std/data/map`).
+- [ ] Many library modules are incomplete (like `std/os/file`) or missing (like `std/data/map`).
+- [ ] Update file and os primitives for the JavaScript backend.
+- [x] Run the full test suite.
+- [x] Run the Bayesian probalistic machine learning program with large parameters.
+- [x] Functions with a pattern match in the argument (by Steven Fontanella).
+- [x] Support `int64` operations

 More advanced projects:

-- Update the JavaScript backend to 1) use proper modules instead of amdefine, 2) use the new bigints instead of bigint.js, and 3) add support for int64.
-This requires mostly changes to `Backend/JS/FromCore.hs` together with `lib/core/core-inline.js`.
+- [x] Update the JavaScript backend to 1) use modern modules instead of amdefine, 2) use the new bigints instead of bigint.js, and 3) add support for int64. (landed in the `dev` branch)
+- [x] Port `std/text/regex` from v1 (using PCRE)
-- Partially done: see PR #100.
-A language server for Visual Studio Code and Atom.
+- [ ] A language server for Visual Studio Code and Atom.
 Koka can already generate a typed [range map](src/Syntax/RangeMap.hs) so this should be managable.
+Partially done: see PR #100 (by @fwcd) -- it just needs work on packaging it to make it easy to build and install as part of the Koka installer.
-- Package management of Koka modules.
+- [ ] Package management of Koka modules.
-- Proper overloading with (a form of) type classes. (in design phase).
+- [ ] Compile to WASM (using emscripten on the current C backend)
+- [ ] Improve compilation of local state to use local variables directly (in C) without allocation.
+Tricky though due to multiple resumptions.
+- [ ] Improve performance of array/mutable reference programming.
+Koka is has great performance for algebraic datatypes but lags when using more imperative array algorithms.
+This requires better integration with the reference counting (faster in-place update for vectors) and integration local mutable references.
+- [ ] To support optimal btree's we need mutable fields in constructors; or at least intrusive vector fields.
+- [ ] The current parallel task support is very basic; we need a great work-stealing thread pool, LVar's etc.
+- [ ] Expose the "bytes" primitive data together with views.
+- [ ] Improve C backend code generation to generate nicer output with less "noise" (like temporary variables, or variables for each if condition etc).
+- [ ] Improve C code generation by identifying output that could be better; also in effectful code we generate many join-points (see [9]), can we increase the sharing/reduce the extra code.

+Master/PhD level:

+- [ ] Better FBIP support with guaranteed datatype matching, automatic derivative and visitor generation.
+- [ ] Can we use C++ exceptions to implement "zero-cost" `if yielding() ...` branches and remove the need join points (see [9]).
+- [x] Float up `open` calls to improve effect handling (worked on by Naoya Furudono)
+- [x] Formalize opening and closing effect row types (worked on by Kazuki Ikemori)

 Currently being worked on:

-- Various standard optimizations like case-of-case, join points, case-of-known constructor, etc.
+- [x] Various standard optimizations like case-of-case, join points, case-of-known constructor, etc.
-- Implement inline specialization where functions like `map`, `fold` etc get specialized for the function with which they are called.
+- [x] Implement inline specialization where functions like `map`, `fold` etc get specialized for the function with which they are called.
 This is an important optimization for functional style languages to reduce the allocation of lambda's.
   (contact: Steven Fontanella)
-- Borrowing analysis for Perceus and improved reuse analysis. (contact: Anton Lorenzen)
+- [x] Borrowing analysis for Perceus and improved reuse analysis. (contact: Anton Lorenzen)
+- [ ] Improve case-of-known simplification with shape information

 The following is the immediate todo list to be completed in the coming months:

-- Port `std/async` (using `libuv`).
+- [ ] Port `std/async` (using `libuv`).
-- Improve compilation of local state to use local variables directly (in C).
+- [ ] Proper overloading with (a form of) type classes. (in design phase).

 Contact me if you are interested in tackling some of these :-)

-Recently completed tasks:

-- Ported `std/text/regex` (using PCRE)
-- Run the full test suite.
-- Run the Bayesian probalistic machine learning program with large parameters.
-- Functions with a pattern match in the argument (by Steven Fontanella).

 # Build Notes